alexellis/derek/USER_GUIDE.md

 ### Feature: `release_notes`

-Derek will collate closed PRs since the last release and then put together a summary and set it for your release text body.
+Derek will collate closed PRs since the previous full release and then put together a summary and set it for your release text body.

 Example from [openfaas/faas-cli](https://github.com/openfaas/faas-cli/releases/tag/0.9.5):